-As capacity is limited (due to social spacing in the church), attendance is by invitation only.
-However the service will be webcast live and details of how to access this are provided below, along with directions for those who are attending in person.
+The funeral service was held on Friday 11th June at St Mary’s Church, Hampton.
+Due to limited capacity (due to social spacing in the church), attendance was by invitation only.
+However the service was webcast live and details of how to access the video recording are provided below.

 In lieu of floral tributes we invite you to donate to either of our chosen charities MacMillan Cancer Support or The Antonio Carluccio Foundation.

 We have chosen Macmillan because they provided calm and helpful support when Mum needed it for Chronic Lymphocytic Leukaemia.